YoheiKo/CNN-candle-stick/README.md

 <html>
 <h3> About</h3>
 This repository contains the python code for the research paper "Convolutional neural network for stock price prediction using transfer learning".
+Since the paper has now been submitted to SSRN for review, the python code will be opened only after it is accepted.

 <br>
 <br>